LiorDaichman/C-Compiler-in-Linux/README.md

 # C Language Compiler in Linux

-This project is a basic compiler written in C for Linux.
+This project is a compiler written in C for Linux.
 It consists of a scanner (scanner.l) and a parser (Parser.y) which are built using Lex and Yacc respectively.
 A shell script (run_compiler.sh) automates the compilation and execution process.

 ### ⭐ Files: